mgalvank/WalkingDeadComicDownloader/README.md

 # WalkingDeadComicScrapper
-Downloads the latest walking dead comic.
+Downloads the latest walking dead comic and upload to gdrive.